-- a. be and remain registered in a minimum of 9 credits per term of UBC undergraduate credit courses per term in a degree granting program during the 2023-2024 Winter Session; For greater certainty student registered in Unclassified or Access studies do not meet residence eligibility requirements; Notwithstanding the above, distance education courses that do not require classroom attendance on the Point Grey campus cannot be included in the calculation of credits; or - be and remain registered in a full-time graduate program in the Faculty of Graduate and Postdoctoral Studies; For the purposes of this Contract your registration in a graduate program ends on your "Program Completion and Closure Date" which is the date the University considers your academic program to be concluded.
+- a. be and remain registered in a minimum of 9 credits per term of UBC undergraduate credit courses per term in a degree granting program during the 2024-2025 Winter Session; For greater certainty students registered in Unclassified studies, Access studies, or as Visiting International Research Students (VIRS or VISI) do not meet residence eligibility requirements; Notwithstanding the above, distance education courses that do not require classroom attendance on the Point Grey campus cannot be included in the calculation of credits; or - b. be and remain registered in a full-time graduate program in the Faculty of Graduate and Postdoctoral Studies; For the purposes of this Contract your registration in a graduate program ends on your "Program Completion and Closure Date" which is the date the University considers your academic program to be concluded.
 This is different from the date of your convocation; or - c. have been granted permission in writing from the Associate Director, Residence Admissions and Administration of Student Housing and Community Services. - 3.
 Residents who anticipate that their Program Completion and Closure Date (defined below) will occur during the Contract term, must provide 30 days written notice to the University pursuant to section 1.12(1) prior to the last day of the month in which your anticipated Program Completion and Closure Date falls.
 Should you no longer be eligible for residency in Thunderbird Residence (for example you withdraw from your program) you must, within seven (7) days of such change in status, provide 30 days written notice to the University pursuant to section 1.12(1) and vacate the accommodation within 30 days.
 Should you fail to give such notice, or fail to vacate the accommodation, the University may terminate the Contract pursuant to section 1.13.